 - Arrange a time to complete Step 2 of the Competency Assessment and a time for the meeting with your student to discuss the feedback and ratings from your assessment (Step 3 of the process) well in advance of the required deadlines to allow for unexpected delays. - Check your student understands the feedback you are providing and record your feedback on the VLE. - Using the training plan template.
 Put a plan (with dates) in place that establishes opportunities to enable your student to be exposed to activities that will help them reach the required level of competency. - If you believe that any of the behaviours are not applicable in your placement setting, please contact a Practice Educator. - Seek help early.
-If you have identified or have concerns about your student's development of competency contact a Practice Educator.
+If you have identified or have concerns about your student's development of competency, contact a Practice Educator.

-Table 1: Examples of Activities to support Competency Development.
+Table 1: Examples of Activities to support Competency Development

 Competency Behaviour Community Pharmacy Hospital Pharmacy Industry Role-Emerging Practice 1.1.1 Demonstrates a "patient-centred" approach to practice Counselling patients.
 Involving patients in decision-making, e.g. brand versus generic.
 Communication with patients - med rec/counselling when initiated on new med/discharge counselling.
 Impact of role on patient, e.g. does the batch conform to the necessary standards / does the PIL contain all relevant safety updates?
 How will the patient be affected by the project, e.g. how will research innovation/pricing of medicine / licensing of medicine affect the patient?
 How will changes be communicated to patient?
 Are patients involved?
 1.4.3 Recognises ethical dilemmas in practice scenarios and reasons through dilemmas in a structured manner Improperly written CD prescription.
 Emergency supply of controlled drug.
-Doctor self-prescribing.
+Doctor self- prescribing.
 Risk versus benefit of interventions in, e.g. critical care/oncology.
 Patient discloses information to pharmacist but does not want, e.g. doctor, to know.
 Quality: Risk versus benefit of batch release in different scenarios.
 Regulatory: Risk versus benefit of removing products with low sales from a market.
-Practice setting dependent - day- to-day ethical dilemmas.
+Practice setting dependent - day-to-day ethical dilemmas.
 Ethical issues with research considered fully.
 Prioritisation of tasks in circumstances of finite resources (time, money).
-2.1.2 "Leads by example by acting to ensure patient safety and quality within the a) Demonstrating a good example of patient safety to pharmacy team, e.g. has an effective procedure for dispensing prescriptions a) Demonstrating a good example of patient safety to pharmacy team, e.g. has an effective Complying with SOPs, e.g. handwashing and correct garbing procedures before entering manufacturing areas.
-Research-based - accuracy in measurements and in recording lab results accurately.
-Following SOPs.
+2.1.2 "Leads by example by acting to ensure patient safety and quality within the pharmacy environment." a) Demonstrating a good example of patient safety to pharmacy team, e.g. has an effective procedure for dispensing prescriptions b) Using effective communication skills to relay accurate information to other healthcare a) Demonstrating a good example of patient safety to pharmacy team, e.g. has an effective procedure for dispensing prescriptions b) Using effective communication skills to relay accurate information to other healthcare Complying with SOPs, e.g. handwashing and correct garbing procedures before entering manufacturing areas. within the placement environment Research-based - accuracy in measurements and in recording lab results accurately.
+Following SOPs. within the placement environment